Winter Tours You Have to Try in Bend and Central Oregon

 Winery and Distillery Tours in Central Oregon

 Bend might be known as Beer Town USA, but the options for wine and liquor tastings are nearly as vast as their brewed counterpart.
 The landscape in Central Oregon lends itself well to distilling processes; local distillers say that the high-quality water here is essential to their process, while any gin distiller will likely rely on the huge local supply of fresh juniper berries.
 Historically, Central Oregon’s agricultural backbone is wheat, making the region prime for whiskey-making.
 Those looking to sample the best distillery tastings and tours should check out the five Central Oregon distillers on The Oregon Distillery Trail.
 For a more localized experience, contact Wanderlust Tours for the Local Pour Tour, in which local guides take guests to three top distilleries around town.
-For wine, Bend Wine Tours offers personal-walking tours of the Old Mill District featuring four different wineries.
 Another option is to craft a DIY wine tour, and we can recommend some good spots!
 The Wine Shop and Beer Tasting Bar and The Good Drop Wine Shoppe are great locations to start your tour.
 From there, try walking down to the Old Mill to find Elixir Wine Group, Evoke Winery and Va Piano.
 Then, make your way to Northwest Crossing for Portello Wine Cafe.

 Other stories